mrcnski/signor.dev/_posts/2018-05-10-jekyll-previous-and-next-posts.md

 }
 {% endhighlight %}

-Holy cow!
 Wait a second, what on Earth does `flex: 1 1 0` mean?
 Well, these values correspond to `flex-grow`, `flex-shrink`, and `flex-basis` respectively.

 Allow me to explain.
 (You can also visit [this great page](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) for more info).